lesleycw/Agility2020-301-Federation/lab1.rst

 The purpose of this lab is to configure and test a SAML Service Provider (SP).
-Students will configure the various aspects of a SAML Service Provider, import and bind to a SAML Identity Provider (iDP) and test SP-Initiated SAML Federation.
+Students will configure the various aspects of a SAML Service Provider, import and bind to a SAML Identity Provider (IdP) and test SP-Initiated SAML Federation.

 Objective: